-PO 07 ENVIRONMENT AND SUSTAINABILITY: Understand the impact of professional engineering solutions in societal and environmental contexts and demonstrate knowledge of and need for sustain development. ---
+PO 07 ENVIRONMENT AND SUSTAINABILITY: Understand the impact of professional engineering solutions in societal and environmental contexts and demonstrate knowledge of and need for sustainable development.
+PO 07 environmental contexts and demonstrate knowledge of and need for sustainable

 PO 08 ETHICS: Apply ethical principles and commit to professional ethics and responsibilities and norms of engineering practices. ------- --